What is sales enablement?

 Establish clear objectives.

 Sales enablement should sync with broader business goals to create company-wide alignment.
-This goal-setting process helps get all teams involved and receive input from every level of your organisation.
-When each person knows how their efforts fit into a larger strategy, it leads to greater worker satisfaction—and ensures everyone is working towards the same objective.
+This goal-setting process helps get all teams involved and receive input from every level of your organization.
+When each person knows how their efforts fit into a larger strategy, it leads to greater worker satisfaction—and ensures everyone is working toward the same objective.

 Focus on the user experience.

 The customer journey isn’t the same for everyone, so it’s important to spend time truly understanding who your customers are and identifying different touchpoints in their experience (including the pain points).
 Creating buying personas is a good place to start—it not only helps you identify the most profitable buyer types, but it also helps you target the right customers and deliver relevant content at the right time.